We’re all suckers for cool brands. Perhaps that’s because we hope some of their coolness might rub off..

 Having worked with multiple brands throughout the years, we’ve learnt a thing or two about what works and what doesn’t in internal brand engagement.

 From hospitals to large enterprises, major banks to the armed forces, we’ve helped many internal communicators meet the challenge of brand engagement.
-So we’ve taken these insights and created the following tips to help develop your employer brand.
+So we’ve taken these insights and created the following tips to help develop your internal brand communication.

 1. Two are better than one